To the central content area

 The Judicial Yuan is the country's highest judicial organ.
 It is responsible for judicial interpretation, adjudications, and disciplinary cases.
 The Constitutional Court comprises 15 grand justices, of which one is the president and another the vice president of the Judicial Yuan, and adjudicates on cases pursuant to the Constitutional Court Procedure Act.
 Courts of all levels are responsible for the adjudication of civil, criminal, administrative, and intellectual property litigations, while the Disciplinary Court is responsible for the discipline of civil servants, judges, and prosecutors.
 The Judicial Yuan, R.O.C.
 (Taiwan)

-The Control Yuan is the highest watchdog body of this country, exercising the powers of impeachment, censure, and audit.
-It has 29 members, including a president and a vice president, each of whom shall serve a term of six years and is appointed by the President of the ROC with the consent of the Legislative Yuan.
-The Control Yuan has a Ministry of Audit, headed by an auditor-general who is nominated and appointed, with the consent of the Legislative Yuan, by the President of the Republic for a six-year term.
-The ministry audits the final accounts of revenues and expenditures of all government agencies.
+The Control Yuan is the highest ombudsman in the country, exercising the powers of impeachment, censure, and audit.
+It has 29 members, including a president and a vice president, each of whom serves a term of six years and, with the consent of the Legislative Yuan, are appointed by the President of the Republic of China (Taiwan).
+The National Human Rights Commission established under the Control Yuan consists of 10 Yuan members, including the Yuan president and seven human rights professionals as ex-officio members; the other two members are appointed by the Yuan president.
+The Control Yuan has a National Audit Service, headed by an auditor-general who is appointed, with the consent of the Legislative Yuan, by the President of the Republic of China (Taiwan) for a six-year term.
+This service is responsible for auditing the financial affairs and final accounts of revenues and expenditures of all government agencies.
 The Control Yuan, R.O.C.
 (Taiwan)

 Code Ver.:F201708221923 & F201708221923.cs